Southern Appalachian Mountains

 Map of the Great Smoky Mountains

 The Great Smoky Mountains National Park is the prominent feature of the mountains.
-It was established as a national park in the 1930s, and with more than 9 million visits per year, it is the most-visited national park in the United States.
+It was established as a national park in the 1930s, and, with more than 9 million visits per year, it is the most-visited national park in the United States.
 (Much of the range is also protected by the adjoining Nantahala National Forest, Pisgah National Forest, and Cherokee National Forest.)

 The name Smoky is derived from the natural haze just above or over the mountains.
 Also, in the Blue Ridge Mountains, hydrocarbons produced by trees and other local vegetation — as well as higher humidity — produce a bluish cast to the sky, even over short distances.
 Visibility is dramatically reduced by smog from both the Southeastern United States and the Midwest, and smog forecasts are prepared daily by the Environmental Protection Agency for both nearby Knoxville, Tennessee, and Asheville, North Carolina.

-NEW!
-Highly Recommended Viewing: Hillbilly: The Real Story (2008) (The History Channel).
+Recommended Viewing: Hillbilly: The Real Story (2008) (The History Channel).
 Description: Join host Billy Ray Cyrus on a journey into the hollers and runs of Appalachia to discover the proud legacy of the region's mountain folk.
 Learn how hillbillies, long misunderstood and maligned as isolated and backward, actually have a 300-year history of achievement and success that has contributed significantly to our national identity.
 In this two-hour special you'll meet outcast immigrants, war heroes, isolated backwoodsmen, hard working miners, fast moving moon shiners, religious warriors, musicians and statesmen.
 Continued below...

 You'll learn of their contributions, which include establishing the first labor unions, battling the British, and spawning some of the most popular aspects of American culture today, like NASCAR and country music.
 And you'll see them in a whole new light.
 “The numerous candid interviews highlight this outstanding addition.”